-Underlining the need for organisations to pay attention to IoT security, a January 2019 survey revealed that only 48% European firms can detect when any their internet-connected devices have been breached.
+Underlining the need for organisations to pay attention to IoT security, a January 2019 survey revealed that only 48% European firms can detect when any of their internet-connected devices have been breached.

-“Businesses are set to spend up to $6tr on these devices by 2021 but, in order to truly unlock the value IoT, you need to know how you’re going to keep your network safe,” says Geoff Burns, head of sales at IT and telecommunications firm Nice Network.
+“Businesses are set to spend up to $6tr on these devices by 2021 but, in order to truly unlock the value of IoT, you need to know how you’re going to keep your network safe,” says Geoff Burns, head of sales at IT and telecommunications firm Nice Network.

 Read more about IoT security

 - Identity is key to security, but ensuring identity of all the things in an IoT deployment can be challenging.

 - The IoT Security Foundation has published a guide on security for smart buildings to highlight key issues and gather feedback to inform future guidance for industry stakeholders

 - The UK plans to introduce measures to require that basic cyber security features are built into Internet-connected devices.

 - IoT researcher says unconfigured internet-connected devices are a largely unrecognised cyber security risk to businesses and consumers, and welcomes the increased likelihood of UK IoT legislation.

 According to Burns, there are five steps organisations can take to prepare for the introduction of IoT-based systems to ensure the security risks do not outweigh the business benefits.